SuStrucSy/CLT-Shearwall-Connections-Database/README.md

 ## Disclaimer

 This database contains curated data from cited references for research and educational purposes.
-While care has been taken in compiling and organizing the dataset, occasional errors or omissions may occur.
-The database is intended as a preliminary engineering resource and does not replace project-specific design, applicable codes, manufacturer documentation, or professional judgment.
-Use of the database is at your own discretion.
-It is provided **“as is”** without warranties, and the authors, contributors, and affiliated institutions are not liable for any outcomes arising from its use.
-Users are encouraged to consult original sources for verification and full context.
+It is intended as a preliminary engineering resource and does not replace project-specific design, codes, or manufacturer documentation.
+Use is at your own discretion, provided **“as is”**, and the authors are not liable for any outcomes.
+Users should verify information with original sources.

 ---